agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 Well, you just witness asynchronous programming, in order to understand, and what just happens, well, I need to take you the next part.

+### JavaScript Run-Time Environment

 </br>

 ![chapter-7-5.png](./images/chapter-7-5.png "Stack Overflow")
 </br>

+Above diagram is show us JavaScript engine with heap and call stack to run.
+We need more that just the JavaScript engine, we need what we call a **JavaScript Run-Time Environment**,

+JavaScript Run-Time Environment is again part of the browser, it's include in the browser; they have extra things, on top the engine they have something called the **Web APIs**, **Call Back + Queue**, and **event Loop**.